West Maui is a foodie’s delight with spectacular beachfront dining, cute cafés and tasty food trucks.

 Coffee in West Maui - Drift, 180 Dickenson St #115, Lahaina

 Some people care more about their coffee than others.
-I always think I am in the, “if it’s hot and caffeinated, I am happy camp,”.
+I always think I am in the, “if it’s hot and caffeinated, I am happy” group.
 And then I have a cup of really great coffee and remember the difference.
+At Drift, both the lattes and cold brew were fantastic.
+And try a Passionfruit glazed donut.
+It was perfectly tart and sweet, really outstanding.

 Hawaii Shave Ice